June 23, 2005

 commercial course in the college.

-years later, my class had 76 members.
-The town's population
+years later, my class had 77 members (of whom 76 took part in the

-had grown somewhat, but more importantly, a much higher percentage of
+but more importantly, a much higher percentage of teenagers completed

 twenty-fifth annual commencement of the Richwood High School will be